GenomicsAotearoa/shell-for-bioinformatics/docs/5_inspectmanipulate2.md

 * `awk` also has a very useful data structure known as an associative array.
 Associative arrays behave like Python’s dictionaries or hashes in other languages.
 We can create an associative array by simply assigning a value to a key.

+???+ info "Quick Intro to Arrays"

+    The `awk` language provides one-dimensional arrays for storing groups of related strings or numbers.
+Every `awk` array must have a name.
+Array names have the same syntax as variable names; any valid variable name would also be a valid array name.
+But one name cannot be used in both ways (as an array and as a variable) in the same `awk` program.

+    Arrays in `awk` superficially resemble arrays in other programming languages, but there are fundamental differences.
+In `awk`, it isn’t necessary to specify the size of an array before starting to use it.
+Additionally, any number or string, not just consecutive integers, may be used as an array index.

+    In most other languages, arrays must be declared before use, including a specification of how many elements or components they contain.
+In such languages, the declaration causes a contiguous block of memory to be allocated for that many elements.
+Usually, an index in the array must be a nonnegative integer.
+For example, the index zero specifies the first element in the array, which is actually stored at the beginning of the block of memory.
+Index one specifies the second element, which is stored in memory right after the first element, and so on.
+It is impossible to add more elements to the array, because it has room only for as many elements as given in the declaration.
+(Some languages allow arbitrary starting and ending indices—e.g., ‘15 ..
+27’—but the size of the array is still fixed when the array is declared.)

 For example, suppose we wanted to count the number of features (third column) belonging to the gene “Lypla1.”
 We could do this by incrementing their values in an associative array:

 ```bash
 awk '/Lypla1/ {feature[$3] += 1}; END {for (k in feature) print k "\t" feature[k]}' Mus_musculus.GRCm38.75_chr1.gtf